 - Administrative nursing staff

-To become a nurse educator, you must at least have a Master’s of Science in Nursing (MSN).
+To become a nurse educator, you must have at least a Master of Science in Nursing (MSN).
 Some nurse educators have doctoral degrees.
 The degree you choose depends on what you want to teach.

-If you have the goal of teaching full-time at the university, you should receive your Ph.D. or DNP.
+If your goal is teaching full-time at the university, you should receive your Ph.D. or Doctor of Nursing Practice (DNP).
 Nurse educators who want to work at community colleges or other settings can work with an MSN degree.

 The first step involves getting your RN license and developing experience.
 As stated, some nursing programs won’t take you as a student unless you have completed a couple of years as a registered nurse.
 Also, it’s essential to have RN experience so that your knowledge base isn’t hypothetical but based on practice.

-After gaining experience as an RN, it’s vital to receive your BSN.
-However, you want to make sure that you enroll in an accredited college.
+After gaining experience as an RN, it’s vital to receive your Bachelor of Science in Nursing.

 Step 3: Enroll in an MSN or DNP program